algorandfoundation/docs/docs/reference/cli/goal/asset/config.md

       --assetid uint                Asset ID to configure

-      --creator string              Account address for asset to configure
+      --creator string              Account address for asset to configure (defaults to manager)

       --dryrun-dump                 Dump in dryrun format acceptable by dryrun REST api